RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181121_r1_37C_glucose_O2_dilution/README.md

 2. Cells were diluted 1:1000 into 3mL of growth media (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
 ATC was added from a 1µg/mL stock in 50% EtOH to the appropriate concentration.

 3. Tubes were placed in a rack and covered with a plastic box to protect from photocleavage of ATC.
-Cells were allowed to grow for 14 hours at 37°C with shaking at ~ 220 RPM.
+Cells were allowed to grow for 8 hours at 37°C with shaking at ~ 220 RPM.
+Cells were then diluted 1:3 and allowed to grow for another 1.5 hours.

-4. Once the cells reached an OD<sub>600nm</sub> between 0.2 - 0.4, the cells were removed from the warm room and harvested.
+4. Once the cells reached an OD<sub>600nm</sub> ~0.3, the cells were removed from the warm room and harvested.

 **Microscopy**